Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

       - /DancingGoatStore/Paper_Filter would not be matched (as the path is not compound from at least two parts of path after "DancingGoatStore")
       - /AnotherStore/Coffee/Robusta would not be matched (as the path does not start with "DancingGoatStore")

-3. Is it possible to skip part of NodeAliasPath (only once) for creating flattened structure:
+3. When creating a flattened structure, it is possible to omit part of the NodeAliasPath (only once):
    - Mapping rule:
       - K13 NodeAliasPath: /.../\{Product\}
       - XbK Page path: /Store/\{Product\}
       - Channel name: Dancing Goat Pages
-   - In variable `Product` will be stored only last part of NodeAliasPath (so product name) and mapped in folder "Store" in XbyK web channel:
+   - In variable `Product` will be stored only last part of the NodeAliasPath (product name) and mapped in the folder "Store" in XbyK web channel:
       - /DancingGoatStore/Coffee/Arabica -> /Store/Arabica
       - /DancingGoatStore/Paper_Filter -> /Store/Paper_Filter
       - /AnotherStore/Coffee/Robusta -> /Store/Robusta

+#### Known limitations
 It is up to the user's responsibility not to create rules that map different content items NodeAliasPath to a single product page tree path.
 Such a case leads to an overwrite of the linked content item for a particular page.

+If user changes some of the mapping rules, already created pages will not be moved accordingly.
+Instead, they will be created in a new location